shawna-p/mysterious-messenger/docs/miscellaneous.rst

 Music Room
 ===================

 Mysterious Messenger also provides a music room for the player to listen to the game's soundtrack.
 This is a separate screen from the main game, and can be accessed from the main menu.
 By default, the music room reads from the songs in ``variables_music_sound.rpy`` (see: :ref:`Defining New Music`) in the ``music_dictionary`` declaration, and it uses the track name as the song title.
-You can modify this in the ``music_room.rpy`` file.
+You can modify this in the ``music_room.rpy`` file - there are two examples as part of the loop.

 Reserved Names